If you are ready to get treatment for your OCD, congratulations on starting this important journey! Your first step will be to find a therapist.

 Also, remember that some therapists are better at treating OCD than others.
 It is important to interview therapists to find out if they know how to do exposure and response prevention (ERP) therapy well.
 Your initial consultation may be done over the phone or in person.

 Mental health professionals are also increasingly providing their services via video conferencing (such as Zoom, Skype, etc.), or over the phone, a practice called teletherapy.
-Click here for teletherapy providers in your state.
+Find a teletherapy provider in your state.

 Whichever way you receive your OCD treatment, remember: